Feneric/Anteform/README.rst

   :align: center

 Screenshot of the settlement view in one of Anteform's villages.
-A fountain, merchant, bartender, customer, cop, and guy in camo are all present.
+A fountain, merchant, bartender, customer, and cop are all present.

 What Is It About?
 -----------------